 My Review

-There are philosophical discussions about nature vs nurture – something expected when twins are reared differently, and I enjoyed these discussions.
-I also enjoyed the other characters introduced in this novel, and after a long time felt satisfied with the character development in the series.
+There are philosophical discussions about nature vs. nurture—something expected when twins are reared differently—and I enjoyed these discussions.
+I also enjoyed the other characters introduced in this novel and, after a long time, felt satisfied with the character development in the series.

 That’s because of the plot’s break-neck pace.
 I found myself reading and finishing this book in a couple of hours.
-And even though there were lots of incongruities in the plot, I didn’t mind it.
-Pacey and mysterious, this book was a winner for me.
+And even though the plot had many incongruities, I didn’t mind it.